greenpeace/gpes-supermarket-ranking/README.md

 It includes, as an example, a responsive vectorial infographic.
 Developers should replace it by their own work.

-And please remmeber: html interactives, infographics and graphics are content that you add to your own site. **Content, not functionality.**
+**A word of advice:** html interactives, infographics and graphics are content that you add to your own site.
+Content, not functionality.

 ## Develop an html interactive